Outline#

 In evaluating marks[i], the compiler converts it to *(marks+i) immediately; the two forms are equivalent.

-For example, pa+1 points to the second element of the marks array, i.e., marks[1] (see top of the figure).
+For example, pa+1 points to the second element of the marks array, i.e., marks[1] (see top of the figure below).
 Note that pa, pa+1, and pa+2 contain the addresses of the array elements and not their contents.
 These remarks are true regardless of the type and size of variables in the marks array.
 The meaning of adding 1 to a pointer, and by extension, all pointer arithmetic, is that pa+1 points to the next object, and pa+i points to the i-th object after pa.

 To obtain the contents of an array element, we need to use the dereferencing (*) operator.
 Dereferencing is depicted at the bottom of the figure.
 For instance, *(pa+2) refers to the value stored at the memory address pa+2.